Public Records Request

 EDD public records are open to inspection during normal business hours.
 Original records may never be removed from any of our offices.

 We can provide copies of identifiable public records upon request.
 There is no fee for the first 100 pages.
 Additional pages cost 10 cents per page.
 We will determine the cost for electronic copies separately.

 If you need confidential information for a housing authority, background investigations, Enterprise Zone Program, or law enforcement requests, visit Third-Party Requests.

 Note: EDD public records are open to inspection only if they are subject to disclosure under California Public Records Act, Government Code, sections 6250 et seq.

 Request for Public Records

-Any person wishing to inspect or request a copy of EDD public records can contact EDD verbally or in writing as follows:
+To inspect or request a copy of EDD public records, contact us in one of the following ways:

-- Make a request to any EDD public office, or,
+- Make a request at any EDD public office.

 The Legislature has established that certain categories of records may be exempt from public disclosure.
-These exemptions balance the public’s right to access public records against the individuals’ right of privacy and the need for government to competently perform its statutory duties.
-A list of statutory exemptions can be found in the California Public Records Act, Government Code Section 6254 and 6275.
+These exemptions balance the public’s right to access public records against the individual’s right to privacy and the need for government to perform its statutory duties.
+A list of statutory exemptions can be found in the California Public Records Act, Government Code, sections 6254 and 6275.

-If the EDD has declined to provide access to the records, the requester may seek injunctive or declarative relief in any court of competent jurisdiction to enforce the right to inspect or to receive a copy of any public record under the California Public Records Act, Government Code Section 6258.
+If we declined to provide access to the records, you can seek injunctive or declarative relief in any court of competent jurisdiction to enforce the right to inspect or receive a copy of public records under the California Public Records Act, Government Code, section 6258.